Christ First Advent – After 4000 Years

 The fullness of the time had come.
 Humanity, became more corrupt through ages of sin, and they looked forward for a Redeemer.
 Satan by lies had been working to make the gap impassable between earth and heaven.
 It was his purpose to weary God, that He may stop loving man and abandon the world to satanic rule.

-The people whom God had called to be the pillar of the truth had become representatives of Satan.
+The religious leaders of Israel, whom God had called to be the pillar of the truth had become representatives of Satan.
 They misrepresented the character of God and caused the world to look upon Him as a harsh ruler.
 Satan was exulting that he had succeeded in corrupting the image of God in humanity.
 But at this point, Jesus came to restore in man the image of his Creator.
 The Son of God came to lift man up from the dust, so that he may remodel his character after the divine character.

 In His service,